MongoDB and Linux on IBM Power Systems

 MongoDB is a cross-platform, NoSQL database which efficiently supports unstructured data and rapid prototyping.
-As MongoDB expands into enterprise use, it needs a powerful, scalable and secure server platform to support large databases without sharding, enable access to aggregated data sources, and deliver the high performance that businesses need.
+As MongoDB expands into enterprise use, it needs a powerful, scalable and secure server platform to support large databases, enable access to aggregated data sources, and deliver the high performance that businesses need.

 IBM and MongoDB are working together to bring MongoDB to IBM LinuxONE.
 Currently available as a technology preview and in beta-test, MongoDB running on IBM LinuxONE offers clients better utilization, higher virtual machine density, and closeness to enterprise data.

 - Read the FAQs about MongoDB and IBM LinuxONE Systems

 - See MongoDB in action as part of the IBM LinuxONE and open source demo from LinuxCon North America

 - Try out MongoDB on LinuxONE for yourself – instructions for building and installing MongoDB on LinuxONE